Summary

 To address this challenge, Veritone IDentify leverages the power of the enterprise AI platform, aiWARE to streamline investigative workflows and enable faster suspect identification.
 With Veritone IDentify, agencies can automate the identification process and significantly reduce the time and resources required to identify suspects.
 Unlike other solutions that scrape the internet and social media sites, Veritone IDentify only uses an agency’s existing arrest records.
 This encompasses only individuals who’ve been arrested, fingerprinted, and had their photo taken as part of the process.
 By utilizing aiWARE’s powerful AI capabilities, LEAs can substantially increase their operational effectiveness while accelerating investigations, and improving the safety of the community.

-2. Automating RIPA Stop Data Collection: Veritone Contact
+2. Automating RIPA stop data collection: Veritone Contact

 Veritone Contact is an intelligent stop data collection application used by law enforcement officers for pedestrian and vehicle stops.
 Designed and adopted by California law enforcement agencies, Contact helps agencies meet the requirements of the California Racial and Identity Profiling Act (RIPA), serving as a solution for agencies across the nation as RIPA-like laws go into effect elsewhere.

 Once the stop data is collected, LEAs must ensure that no PII is included in the data set and then securely transmit the information to the California State Department of Justice.
-However, the process of collection and review is significantly impacting the time officers have available for patrol.
+However, the process of collection and review significantly impacts the time officers have available for patrol.
 Additionally, records management teams are struggling to keep up with increased open records requests for redacted body-worn camera footage and other evidence requests, which now includes PII review of this information.

 Many agencies find that state-provided or third-party stop data collection applications are time-consuming and challenging, whereas Veritone Contact simplifies the process of creating stop data reports.
 Orange Police Department adopted Veritone Contact to reduce the time officers take to produce RIPA reports by up to 2 hours each day.